VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/experiment_notebooks/efficient_tuning_baselines.md

 tensorboard --logdir=/scratch/ssd004/scratch/snajafi/data_temp/torch-prompt/semval/ --port=6008
 ```

+*NOTE*: You will need to create a tunnel directory to the v instance that you are starting the tensorboard on.
+This will be one of `v1`, `v2`, or `v3`.
+It is written in your prompt as `username@v#`... so replace `v` in the command below with the `v#` that you have on your command line

-Then create an ssh tunnel to the port 6008 we used in the above command from your local computer:
+The tensorboard command will finish and stall in the terminal you're working with.
+Now, in aother terminal window, create an ssh tunnel to the port 6008 we used in the above command from your local computer:
 ```bash
 ssh username@v.vectorinstitute.ai -L 6008:localhost:6008
 ```

 Then visit `https://localhost:6008`.

+__NOTE__: If you get an issue where the port is already in use, change all instances of `6008` above to another port number

 # Running hyper-parameter search and training of fine-tuning baselines on `SST2`:

+This will kick off a learning rate hyper-parameter sweep for both the various fine-tuning strategies and the soft prompt tuning algorithm.

 ```bash
 source prompt_torch-env/bin/activate
 bash ./train_scripts/run_sst2_sentiment_experiments.sh